makrai/notes/collins75-spreading.md

   to the category_
   * Juola and Atkinson's (1971) work on categorization judgments
-  * categorization task, response time is measured for a subject to decide whether or not a particular instance (e.g., "car") is a member of one or more categories (e.g., "flower" or "vehicle")
+  * categorization task, response time is measured for a subject to decide whether or not a particular instance (eg, "car") is a member of one or more categories (eg, "flower" or "vehicle")
 * Anderson and Bower (1973)
   * parallel model: search rate is slower in proportion to the number of paths that must be searched" (p.
 371)